-Following its unanimous recommendation last April, the US Food and Drug Administration (FDA) has this week given its stamp of approval for a medication called Epidiolex, made from a compound found in cannabis.
+Following its unanimous recommendation last April, the US Food and Drug Administration (FDA) gave its stamp of approval for Epidiolex.

-The drug — which is derived from a key component in cannabis called cannabidiol (CBD) and does not contain THC, the high-inducing, psychoactive constituent of pot — is produced by British drugmaker GW Pharmaceuticals and is the first prescription cannabis medication of its kind to achieve acceptance by the FDA.
+The drug — which does not contain THC, the high-inducing, psychoactive constituent of pot — is produced by British drugmaker GW Pharmaceuticals and is the first prescription cannabis medication of its kind to achieve acceptance by the FDA.

 “This is a very good development, and it basically underscores that there are medicinal properties to some of the cannabinoids,” Dr. Igor Grant, director of the Center for Medicinal Cannabis Research at the University of California San Diego, told The New York Times earlier this year, when the FDA indicated a positive outcome.